 Is Wales really full of castles?

 Yes.
 Well, sort of.
-There are more than 600 castles in Wales, more per square mile than anywhere in the world.
+There are more than 600 castles in Wales.
 Some have been lived in continuously for a thousand years, some are romantic ruins, and others have disappeared, leaving almost no trace.
 Many are native Welsh castles, built by Welsh royal dynasties – often in very beautiful places.

 Find out more about Welsh castles.